Educational Development (NASDAQ:EDUC) Updates Q1 2022 Earnings Guidance

 Educational Development (NASDAQ:EDUC) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $0.380-0.410 for the period.
-The company issued revenue guidance of $40.80 million-40.80 million.
+The company provided EPS guidance of $0.380-$0.410 for the period.
+The company issued revenue guidance of $40.80 million-$40.80 million.

-Educational Development (NASDAQ:EDUC) last released its earnings results on Wednesday, May 12th.
+Educational Development (NASDAQ:EDUC) last issued its quarterly earnings results on Wednesday, May 12th.
 The company reported $0.25 earnings per share for the quarter.
-Educational Development had a net margin of 6.17% and a return on equity of 34.84%.
 The firm had revenue of $40.34 million for the quarter.
+Educational Development had a return on equity of 34.84% and a net margin of 6.17%.

 Educational Development Corporation, a publishing company, operates as a trade co-publisher of educational children's books in the United States.
 The company offers various books, including touchy-feely board books, activity books and flashcards, adventure and search books, art books, sticker books, and foreign language books, as well as science and math titles, and chapter books and novels.